paoloap/bosch/README.md

 ```
 browsers (maximized) ------------------ brave, firefox, chromium, vimb, opera...
-nerd (tiling1-classic) ---------------- termite, pcmanfm...
+nerd (tiling1-classic) ---------------- termite, thunar...
 distraction-free (tiling2-centered) --- termite/vim...
 chat (tiling3-columned) --------------- tiled-vimb, termite/hangups...
 work (tiling1-classic) ---------------- mutt...
 admin (tiling1-classic) --------------- termite/htop, termite/pacman, wicd...
-max-apps (maximized) ------------------ libreoffice, gimp...
+max-apps (maximized) ------------------ libreoffice, gimp, intellij...
-video (tiling1-classic) --------------- vlc, sxiv...
+video (tiling1-classic) --------------- vlc...
 music (tiling2-centered) -------------- nncmpcpp, quodlibet...
 ```

 - By `config.lua` user can create/delete/edit scenarios
 - When system is started there's only one open tag, other ones are inactives
 - Every time a new client is opened, it can be put into an active tag (possibly the actually selected one) or activate a new one
+- Following standard AwesomeWM behaviour, to every tag (activated or not) it's associated a number
 - A tag is deactivated when there are no clients in it, and activates when a client is put into it
 - Every client has a default tag and a set of forbidden ones.
 When the client opens, if the actual tag is not forbidden, the client is opened there.
 If it's forbidden, the client is put into its default tag.
-- Actual existing philosophies aren't imo ergonomic: if we just allow to set a default tag, it's ok if we talk about a browser, but many clients don't belong to a specific tag and nevertheless are not made to be opened everywhere (i.e. a GTK application like pcmanfm is ok on some kinds of tiled layouts but not to others)
+- Actual existing philosophies aren't imo ergonomic: if we just allow to set a default tag, it's ok if we talk about a browser, but many clients don't belong to a specific tag and nevertheless are not made to be opened everywhere (i.e. a GTK application like thunar is ok on some kinds of tiled layouts but not to others)
-- Anyway, we can simply "manually" move a client between tags, included forbidden ones
+- Anyway, we can simply "manually" move a client between tags, included forbidden ones, using Super+Shift+[tag number]
 - There's a keybind that send every client to its default tag
 - A new app by default is not configured.
 If a client isn't configured, it just open always into actual tag
 - Clients can be configured by `config.lua` file.